Floodgate: inference for model-free variable importance: Extensions

 again with the convention $0/0=0$.
 Note that $\thetamuT$ does not depend on the choice of $i$ thanks to $\calT$'s permutation invariance, but it \emph{does} depend on the sample size $n$.
 Nevertheless, it follows immediately from the proof of Lemma~\ref{lem:max} that $\thetamuT \le \thetamusT$ for any nonrandom $\mu$.
 On the other hand, $\thetamusT\neq\Ij$, but instead a different relationship that is nearly as useful holds:

 due to the monotonicity of conditional variance.

 With floodgate property (a) ($\thetamuT\le\Ij$) established, we now turn to property (b): the ability to construct a LCB for $\thetamuT$.
 In an analogous way as for $\thetamu$, we can compute $n$ unbiased estimators of the numerator and the squared denominator, but these estimators are no longer i.i.d. because they are linked through $\bT$, so we cannot immediately apply the central limit theorem or delta method as we did in Section~\ref{sec:mock}.
-Our workaround is to split the data into \emph{batches} and only condition on the sufficient statistic within each batch.
-This way, there is still independence between batches and we can apply the central limit theorem and delta method across batches.
-This strategy is spelled out in Algorithm \ref{alg:batch_cond} (under the simplifying assumption that the number of batches, $n_2$, evenly divides the sample size $n$) and Theorem~\ref{thm:batch_cond} establishes its asymptotic coverage.
-We call this procedure \emph{co-sufficient} floodgate because the term ``co-sufficiency" describes sampling conditioned on a sufficient statistic \citep{stephens2012goodness}.
+Our workaround is to split the data into \acc{$n_2$} \emph{batches} \acc{of size $n_1$} and only condition on the sufficient statistic within each batch.
+This way, there is still independence between batches and we can apply the central limit theorem and delta method across batches. \acc{This strategy is spelled out in Algorithm \ref{alg:batch_cond} (see Appendix \ref{sec:relax_details} for details) and Theorem~\ref{thm:batch_cond} establishes its asymptotic coverage.
+We call this procedure \emph{co-sufficient} floodgate because the term ``co-sufficiency" describes sampling conditioned on a sufficient statistic \citep{stephens2012goodness}.} \acc{ \begin{theorem}[Co-sufficient floodgate validity] For any given working regression function $\mu:\mathbb{R}^{p} \rightarrow \mathbb{R}$, i.i.d. data $\{(X_i,Z_i,Y_i)\}_{i=1}^n$, and permutation-invariant sufficient statistic functional $\calT$, if $\ee{Y^4}<\infty$ and $\ee{\mu^4(X,Z)} <\infty$, then $\LjT(\mu)$ from Algorithm~\ref{alg:batch_cond} satisfies